Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Schedule C

 - Arts and Music, Commerce, Science

-- The prerequisites for the paper are BSNS 113 and ECON 112 (i.e. Principles of Economics I and II).
-You should be acquainted with the concepts and models developed in your Principles papers: supply-demand, marginal benefit/cost, externalities etc. We'll employ some basic maths, but most of the analysis in this paper will be done with the aid of graphs.
+Students taking this paper should be familiar with these concepts and models: supply-demand, marginal benefit/cost, externalities, etc. We will employ some basic maths, but most of the analysis in the paper will be done with the aid of graphs.

 - More information link

 - Teaching staff